paul-green-stone/queue-ADT/README.md

 | ---- | ----------- |
 | `const Queue queue` | A queue which size to get |

-**Return value**: number of elements in the stack, or -1 if stack is `NULL`.
+**Return value**: number of elements in the queue, or -1 if queue is `NULL`.

 ## Examples

 ### How to write `print` functions

-The `fptr_print` argument in the `Queue_print` and `Queue_new` functions is a callback that handles data in a stack node.
+The `fptr_print` argument in the `Queue_print` and `Queue_new` functions is a callback that handles data in a queue node.

-One must assume that a stack is homogeneous (e.g., contains data of the same type).
-For example, suppose we have a stack of integers, then we might write the function:
+One must assume that a queue is homogeneous (e.g., contains data of the same type).
+For example, suppose we have a queue of integers, then we might write the function:

 ```C
 /* ... */